 Disable Windows Security

-- From there, uncheck the real-time and cloud security options.
+- The next step is to uncheck the options for real-time and cloud security.

 Select the “Best Performance” option for your USB flash drive